cssconf/blog-content/2014/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech.md

 *   Leave in words that soften your message, like “perhaps”, “sometimes” etc. Be confident!
 *   Avoid absolutes or groupings that you can’t back up with real data (like “most people” and similar).
 Reword them.
 *   Don’t force a voice that isn’t yours.
 Don’t crack jokes if that’s not your thing, and don’t be stone-cold academic either if that’s not how you speak.
-*   Pitch a product – While it’s fine to talk about a problem that you've solved at work, avoid using the stage for a product pitch.
+*   Pitch a product – While it’s fine to talk about a problem that you’ve solved at work, avoid using the stage for a product pitch.
 Excite the audience with your findings and ideas.
 If you do a good job at that, you will earn respect and interest in your company, for free.
 *   Be aggressive or offensive – It’s cool to have a controversial opinion, but absolutely avoid disrespecting competing methods, frameworks or approaches.
 Instead, show that you are aware of pros and cons on all sides, and can discuss them in a respectful way.

 ## But I cannot give a talk because…

 There are plenty of reasons that hold people back from submitting a talk proposal, despite them having great ideas to share.
-Here are a few of the concerns we've heard, and how we responded:
+Here are a few of the concerns we’ve heard, and how we responded:

 ### “The language spoken at the event is not my native language.”